Project at a glance

 The project aims at building a resilient drone system that is capable to overcome the electromagnetic interferences of the high-voltage cables on the drone electrical components.

-Project title: Drones4Energy Project number: 8057-00038A Starting date: 1 December, 2018 Duration in months: 36 Funding: Funded by Innovation Fund Denmark with a grant of DKK 14 million and a total budget of DKK 19 million (~3M €) Program: Grand Solutions Coordinator: SDU UAS Centre, University of Southern Denmark.
+Project title: Drones4Energy Project number: 8057-00038A Starting date: 1 December, 2018 Duration in months: 36 (+6 month extension) Funding: Funded by Innovation Fund Denmark with a grant of DKK 14 million and a total budget of DKK 19 million (~3M €) Program: Grand Solutions Coordinator: SDU UAS Centre, University of Southern Denmark.
 Partners: University of Southern Denmark, Aarhus University, Fraunhofer, GeoPartner Inspection, Develco, Science Venture Denmark Project leader: Prof. Dr. Emad Samuel Malki Ebeid, SDU UAS, University of Southern Denmark.